Just what is an e-scooter? … what rules of the road apply?

 One legal hair splitting with this def’n might be what does self-propelled mean?
 Does “kicking” to get the thing going mean that it’s not self-propelled? — if so then this def’n can’t apply.

 And if that were/is the case, then operating for transportation would be very restricted.
-No sidewalks, and almost all streets would be off limits.
+No sidewalks, and almost all streets would be completely off limits (because of the 25mph posted restriction).
 Leaving perhaps only residential streets as the only legal place to operate… but…

-Tempe has a different definition of bicycle than the state (well, how does that work?), and a year or two ago enacted new ordiances governing supposedly e-bikes, that however included an odd new defintion, the
+Tempe has a different definition of bicycle than the state (well, how does that work?), and in 2017 enacted new ordinances governing supposedly e-bikes, but it was actually much more broad; it included an odd new definition, the light motorized vehicle:

 Sec.
 7-1 Definitions Bicycle: A device propelled by human power which any person may ride, having two (2) tandem wheels or having three (3) wheels in contact with the ground.
 Electric bicycle: A two- or three-wheeled vehicle with fully operable pedals and an electric motor of no more than 750 watts (1 h.p.), the maximum speed of which on a paved level surface, when powered solely by such a motor, is 20 mph.
 Light motorized vehicle : All gas or electric powered, two- or three-wheeled vehicles with a gross weight of less than one hundred twenty (120) pounds and a maximum speed of thirty-five (35) miles per hour that are not an electric bicycle or an electric personal assistance mobility device.